AFFIXES

 adorable

-'able to be adored'
+'able to

 -al